Georgia Institute of Technology: Statistics

 Biography

 James Earl Carter Jr. was an American politician and humanitarian who served as the 39th president of the United States from 1977 to 1981.
-A member of the Democratic Party, Carter was the 76th governor of Georgia from 1971 to 1975 and in the Georgia State Senate from 1963 to 1967.
-He was the longest-lived president in U.S. history and the first to reach the age of 100.
+A member of the Democratic Party, Carter served from 1971 to 1975 as the 76th governor of Georgia and from 1963 to 1967 in the Georgia State Senate.
+He is the only U.S. president from Georgia, and he lived longer than any other president in U.S. history, reaching age 100.

 2. Roman Reigns